scizen9/SEDM-Docs/source/Pipeline.rst

 the mouse) around your target that does not include the offending neighbor.
 Once you release the left mouse button, the selected region will be shown on the plot (see Figure 8).
 If you want to try again, hit the <ESC> key, which will reset the region, and try again.
 If you want to use a new centroid, just double-click on the location of the new centroid.
+This will be required, if the target was assigned a quality of 5 (guider image astrometry failed).
 Once you are happy with the centroid and region, close the plot.
 This is done by using the menu at the upper left corner of the window and selecting `Close`.
 The extraction will proceed once the window is closed.

 If you want to abort the re-extraction, choose the `Destroy` option on the menu and it will halt the re-extraction.